You may be excited about knowing the cost to climb Kilimanjaro, but the truth is planning a trip to this amazing mountain is an exhilarating process.

 I will never forget my very first trip to Africa back in 2008.
 I was this internet guy in our family and my father handed me the task to research the best safari destination, agency & cost for the family safari holiday.

 My task seemed simple enough, research the best destination, tour agent and the cost per person.
-Among these three tasks, I ended up getting one right.
-The holiday destination which I picked Tanzania but as one could expect.
+Among these three tasks, I ended up getting one right, the holiday destination which I chose Tanzania.

 As a result,